alajmo/sake/docs/DOCUMENTATION.md

     command: echo 123
 ```

-This is equivalent to running `mani run example --output table`
+This is equivalent to running `yac run example --output table`

 #### Command